segmentio/segment-docs/src/connections/destinations/catalog/actions-google-analytics-4/index.md

 ### Google Optimize Support

-Google Optimize is not a supported feature with Segment's Google Analytics 4 Cloud destination.
-This destination operates in cloud-mode (sending events from Segment servers to Google Analytics using the Measurement Protocol API), preventing the required [Optimize SDK](https://support.google.com/optimize/answer/11287798?visit_id=637903946258690719-978290187&rd=1) snippet from loading on the page.
+The Google Analytics 4 Cloud destination does not support Google Optimize.
+This destination operates in cloud-mode (sending events from Segment servers to Google Analytics using the Measurement Protocol API), which prevents the required [Optimize SDK](https://support.google.com/optimize/answer/11287798?visit_id=637903946258690719-978290187&rd=1){:target="_blank"} snippet from loading on the page.